javapark1/hazelcast-addon-bundles/help/bundle-imdg-3.12.4-app-pado/README_HEADER.md

 The pado app provides a Hazelcast Portable class generator and CSV file import tools for Hazelcast.
+This bundle includes step-by-step instructions for ingesting UCI Machine Learning datasets into Hazelcast.